EGI Federation Home

 3. technical consultancy to profit from EGI solutions.

-Involved providers
+Involved Providers

 • A Service Level Agreement (SLA) with Cos4Cloud was agreed with EGI in July 2021.